 2. The forms are collected on the designated submission date and a copy of each is given to the members of the Faculty Council.

 3. Individually, each Faculty Council member reviews the students' forms and examines each using a rating scale of one to five (five is the highest level of recommendation, one is lowest, three is average), for leadership and service.
 Commentary from the faculty is included for consideration.

-5. Each student receives a formal letter offering membership, or an explanation why membership is not being offered.The list of students offered membership is sent to Counseling and posted on the NHS webpage.
+5. Each student receives a formal mailed letter offering membership, or an explanation why membership is not being offered.The list of students offered membership is sent to Counseling and posted on the NHS webpage.

 6. Students wishing to accept the offer of membership must respond by the indicated date with a typed, signed letter, acknowledging the offer of membership and agreeing to uphold the chapter's rules and regulations, as well as agreeing to full participation in the tutoring philanthropy NHS students provide to the school.
-Each letter must be accompanied by a check for fifty dollars to cover yearly dues, the uniform-approved NHS polo shirt, and the cost of the NHS stole worn at graduation.
+Each letter must be accompanied by a check for sixty dollars to cover yearly dues, the uniform-approved NHS polo shirt, and the cost of the NHS stole worn at graduation.

 A formal induction ceremony is held at a location on campus, at which time students become full-fledged members of the National Honor Society, and receive their certificates of membership.
 Invitations are sent for this formal ceremony.

 Is it true that Santa Margarita's National Honor Society chapter is limited to a certain number of students offered membership each year?

 No. There is no restriction on the number of students offered membership.

 Who makes up the members of Santa Margarita's NHS Faculty Council?